FY23 FULL PROPOSAL INSTRUCTIONS

-Application for Funding Cover Page (Appendix A)
+Application for Funding Cover Page (See Link Below)

 The proposal must contain a completed “Application for Funding Cover Page,” which will be the first page of the application.
 In completing this form, please note the following:

-- Title of Proposal (Block 6).
+Title of Proposal (Block 6).
 The title of the project proposal must be brief (85-character maximum) yet represent the major thrust of the project.
 Because this title will be used to provide information to those who may not be familiar with the proposed project, highly technical words or phraseology should be avoided where possible.
 In addition, phrases such as “investigation of” or “research on” should not be used.

-- Principal Investigator/Co-Investigators (Block 10).
+Principal Investigator/Co-Investigators (Block 10).
 List the name of the proposing principal investigator in block 10a.
 All other participating scientists should be listed as co-investigators in b-f.
 The co-investigators should be limited to those required for major scientific collaboration.

 Research Area Specific Research Priorities (Block 14).
 Your Project Proposal should be constructed to address one or more research priority of the Research Area designated in Block 13.
 List the relevant Research Priority(s) in this block.

-Each proposed research project must contain a completed Project Summary Page, which will be the second page of the project proposal.
-The text for the project summary should not exceed 400 words.
-The project summary should include a description of the activity to be undertaken and focus on the following (all four bullets below must be addressed):
+- Statement of Work (SOW), is the second page of the project proposal.
+The SOW is the project summary, which should not exceed 400 words.
+The SOW should include a description of the activity to be undertaken and focus on the following (all four bullets below must be addressed):

 - Overall project goal(s)

-- Project Objectives (list in numbered format) and Expected Outcomes.
+- Project Objectives (list in numbered format) and Expected Outcomes;

 - Statement of Mutual Interest (i.e., how will stakeholders/end-users benefit from this research).